Kyrela/FixTweetBot/README.md

 _Do you know of another similar bot that is not included here?
 Feel free to open an issue!_

+## Get help

+If you need help, you can join the [support server](https://discord.gg/3ej9JrkF3U) or open an issue.

 ## Self-hosting

 Simply install Python >= 3.10, clone the repository, and run `pip install -r requirements.txt`.